nmmarquez/spatial_epi/project/proposal.md

 2) The effects that the PC prior has on potential bias in $\beta$ estimation.

-These two points still need to be tested in the BYM2 model against more traditional models and the same methods of evaluation used by Riebler et. al.[1] could be used to test these effects.
+These two points still need to be tested in the BYM2 model against more traditional models and the same methods of evaluation used by Riebler et al[1]
+could be used to test these effects.
+It will be important to see the effects of a PC prior when simulated data is a mixture of spatially correlated and uncorrelated overdispersion.

 ### References
-[1]
+[1] Andrea Riebler, Sigrunn H. Sorbye, Daniel Simpson, Harvard Rue.
+An intuitive Bayesian spatial model for disease mapping that accounts for scaling (2016).